How credibility compounds

 A few weeks ago I logged load number 5,000 of laundry since leaving home.

 I know that sounds like an odd thing to track.
 But it's part of a project I've been building called Laundry Guy, a media brand that turns the most avoided room in the house into the best one, giving men a place to improve their mental fitness.
-To think, decompress, contribute to their household, and be reminded that even in the most chaotic times, there is one simple, repeated, mindful job that is entirely theirs.
+To think, decompress, contribute to their household, and be reminded that even in the most chaotic times, there is one simple, controllable and mindful job that is entirely theirs.

 The number matters to me for a specific reason.
 When I talk about Laundry Guy, I have evidence.
 I know the problem from the inside.
 I've lived the accumulation of it.
-Five thousand loads isn't a marketing claim.
+5,000 loads isn't a marketing claim.
 It's a data point that earns the right to speak about the experience with authority.

 At Drop Bio Health, we published our peer reviewed evidence.